Brewster Heights, New York

 Brewster Heights is a census-designated place (CDP) in the town of Southeast in Putnam County, New York, United States.
 It was first listed as a CDP prior to the 2020 census.

 Brewster Heights occupies a hilltop in the west-central part of the town of Southeast, in southeastern Putnam County.
 It is bordered to the south by the village of Brewster.
 It is 12 mi west of Danbury, Connecticut.

 Demographics

+Education

+The census-designated place is in the Brewster Central School District.